-This exceptional antique Victorian locket has been crafted in 18 ct yellow gold in a heart shaped form.
+This exceptional and stunning antique Victorian locket has been crafted in 18 ct yellow gold in a heart shaped form.

-The pendant displays a feature old European pear cut diamond encircled by nine oval cut synthetic rubies*.
+The pendant displays a stunning feature old European pear cut diamond encircled by nine impressive oval cut synthetic rubies*.

 The central design is further embellished with nine pairs of old European cut diamonds, graduating in size displayed alternately between the synthetic rubies.